d4n3sh/thedaneshproject/content/posts/2009-10-14-report-spam-on-twitter.md

 ---
 [<img loading="lazy" class="alignnone size-full wp-image-1786" title="Twitter-Report-Spam" src="/wp-content/uploads/2009/10/Twitter-Report-Spam.png" alt="Twitter-Report-Spam" width="277" height="126" />][1]

 @spam was how twitter initial kept track of those pesky spammers.
-Now, they launched the official &#8220;report spam&#8221; feature.
+Now, they launched the official "report spam" feature.

-To report someone as spam, simple go to their profile and click the &#8220;report [usename] for spam&#8221; link.
+To report someone as spam, simple go to their profile and click the "report [usename] for spam" link.
 This will prevent them from messaging or following you.

 All reported accounts will get forwarded to Twitter's officials for review before getting banned.